MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/13-implement-transitions-in-tsql.md

 In this exercise you'll use a transaction to ensure that when a row is inserted into the **Customer** and **Address** tables, a row is also added to the **CustomerAddress** table.
 If one insert fails, then all will fail.

 1. Start Azure Data Studio.
-2. From the Servers pane, double-click the **AdventureWorks** connection.
+2. In the **Connections** pane, double-click the **AdventureWorks** server.
 A green dot will appear when the connection is successful.
-3. Right click the **AdventureWorks** connection and select **New Query**.
+3. Right click the **AdventureWorks** server and select **New Query**.
 A new query window is displayed with a connection to the AdventureWorks database.
 4. Enter the following T-SQL code into the query window:

 ```